HugoBlox/hugo-blox-builder/exampleSite/content/home/publications.md

 +++
 # Recent Publications widget.
 # This widget displays recent publications from `content/publication/`.
+widget = "publications"
+active = true
 date = 2016-04-20
-draft = false

 title = "Recent Publications"
 subtitle = ""
-widget = "publications"

 # Order that this section will appear in.
 weight = 20